jeffcollier/FirebaseSwiftExample/README.md

 # Setup
 1. Install CocoaPods
     * You can utilize gem, rvm ruby, brew and others, or you can obtain the compiled macOS app from https://cocoapods.org
+    * Open the CocoaPods app, and when you are asked about installing the command-line tools, select Yes
 2. [Setup Your Own Firebase Account](https://firebase.google.com)
 3. Create a Firebase Project for this App
     * Login to your Firebase account
     * Locate the console
     * Locate the action to create a new project
         * Project Name: Enter any name -- there is no dependency on this example project
-4. Add Firebase to Your iOS App -- You should see a project overview screen -- select the action to add a Firebase to your iOS app
+4. Add Firebase to Your iOS App -- In the Firebase console, you should see a project overview screen for your new project -- select the action to add an iOS app to your Firebase project
     1. App Details - iOS Bundle ID: There is a dependency on the Bundle Identifier in the Xcode project -- either enter your bundle ID here and update in your Xcode project, or enter the value from this sample Xcode project here
     2. Config File: In this step, you'll download the required GoogleService-Info.plist file
         * Move that file to the root directory of this sample project (i.e. the directory containing FirebaseSwiftExample.xcodeproj)
+        * Note: A sample is not provided because this file contains IDs and keys
     3. Install Pod: The Firebase screen will include instructions for using CocoaPods here to manage dependencies.
-You do not need to take this action, as the files already exist in this sample project
+You do not need to create a Podfifle, or edit it.
+A Podfile already exist in this sample project (in the the top directory).
+        * You **may** need to run ```pod install``` as the CocoaPods repository is stored elsewhere (e.g. ~/.cocoapods/repos/master).
+If you do not already have a repository, you may see the first step, "Setting up CocoaPods master repo", run for more than 15 minutes.
         * Note that with your next project, this is the step that will generate an Xcode workspace for your Xcode project.
-However, the workspace already exists for your for this sample projecdt
+However, the workspace already exists for your for this sample project
     4. Add Initialization Code: Again, you do not need to take this action, as the code already exists
 5. Setup Firebase Authentication -- You should see the proejct overview screen.
-Location the Authentication tile and select the option to Get Started
+Locate the Authentication tile and select the option to Get Started
     1. Select the option to Setup Sign-In Method
     2. In the list of providers, locate Email, and select the row
     3. Enable Email, and save
+5. Setup Cloud Firestore as the Database -- In the same console project overview screen, locate the Database tile and select "Cloud Firestore"
 6. Complete in Xcode -- Open the workspace (i.e. FirebaseSwiftExample.xcworkspace), **NOT** the project file
     1. You should see two top-level items: the project (FirebaseSwiftExample) and Pods
     2. Select the project and the action to add files (e.g. menu / File / Add files)